krzemienski/awesome-from-stars/README.md

 * [ddragosd/ffmpeg-vod-transcoder](https://github.com/ddragosd/ffmpeg-vod-transcoder): A micro-service with Springboot and Docker used to transcode a single video file in multiple formats, in the cloud.
 * [wide-video/ffmpeg-wasm](https://github.com/wide-video/ffmpeg-wasm): WebAssembly port of FFmpeg
 * [ColinEberhardt/ffmpeg-wasm-streaming-video-player](https://github.com/ColinEberhardt/ffmpeg-wasm-streaming-video-player): An example of using FFmpeg.wasm to perform streaming transcoding within the browser
+* [Dinoosauro/ffmpeg-web](https://github.com/Dinoosauro/ffmpeg-web): A Web and Native UI for ffmpeg-wasm: convert video, audio and images using the power of ffmpeg, directly from your web browser or from your computer.
+* [huzaifa-99/ffmpeg-web](https://github.com/huzaifa-99/ffmpeg-web): A browser based terminal to run ffmpeg with webassembly [Experimental]
 * [alfg/ffmpeg-webassembly-example](https://github.com/alfg/ffmpeg-webassembly-example): FFmpeg +  WebAssembly
 * [rdp/ffmpeg-windows-build-helpers](https://github.com/rdp/ffmpeg-windows-build-helpers): Helper script for cross compiling some media tools for windows, like customizable ffmpeg.exe (with or without non-free components, etc), and some other bonuses like mplayer, mp4box, mxf, etc.
 * [Kagami/ffmpeg.js](https://github.com/Kagami/ffmpeg.js): Port of FFmpeg with Emscripten